 - Gently remove the cups to a wire cooling rack.
 I use a knife to lift each out of the pan gently.
 Let them cool completely before filling.

-- Mix up the frosting by adding the ingredients to a stand mixer with a whisk attachment.
+- Mix the frosting by adding 3 cups powdered sugar, 1 ยฝ teaspoons pure vanilla extract, ยฝ cup softened butter, and 2-3 tablespoons milk to a stand mixer with a whisk attachment.
 Start on low and gradually increase the speed.

 - See the Notes section for ideas on how to color and flavor your frosting.